o7-machinehum/flipper-blackhat-os/README.md

 # Flipper Blackhat OS
 A WiFi and security testing OS built on Linux for penetration testing and network analysis.
 Designed to run on the [Flipper Blackhat](https://github.com/o7-machinehum/flipper-blackhat).

-There are two possible builds in this repository...
+There are two possible builds in this repository, find releases [here](https://github.com/o7-machinehum/flipper-blackhat-os/releases), or instructions to build below.

 ## Armbian